Havner/trainsim-helper/main/readme.txt

   From version 0.5 the steamers received additional support.
 For the controlling not much has changed changed.
 You have Regulator (Throttle), Reverser and Brakes as usual.
-The Small Ejector, Blower, Damper are steamer specific axes you can asign.
+The Small Ejector, Blower, Damper, Stoking, ExhaustWater, LiveWater are steamer specific axes you can asign.

   - Boiler pressure got added with color indicators depending on whether the pressure is increasing (green), constant (grey) and